danielmiessler/fabric/patterns/analyze_prose/system.md

 - A relatively novel application of an existing idea
 - A new way of explaining an existing idea
 - A new way of thinking about an existing idea
+- A new way of applying existing ideas to real life

 "B - Strong" -- Good expansion of ideas, but no novel applications of the ideas

-Use this if it's almost an A, but just falls short.
-It's still a great idea, but it's mostly derivative and doesn't include any ways of applying it.
+Use this if it's still a great idea, but it's mostly derivative and doesn't include any ways of applying it.

 "C - Decent" -- Improvement and clarification of well-known ideas.